Techgrounds-Cloud-9/cloud-9-EhabRihawi985/02_Linux/LNX-01 Setting Up.md

 [Linux, like Windows or MacOS, is an operating system.
 It manages the communication between the physical device (hardware) and all computer programs (software).]

 ## Key terminology

 **virtual machine**
+A Virtual Machine (VM) is a compute resource that uses software instead of a physical computer to run programs and deploy apps.

 **hypervisor**
+A hypervisor, also known as a virtual machine monitor or VMM, is software that creates and runs virtual machines (VMs).
+A hypervisor allows one host computer to support multiple guest VMs by virtually sharing its resources, such as memory and processing.

 **Linux distribution**

 **Container**

 **OpenSSH**

 ## Exercise